This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Visitor Center is filled with displays and information about the park.
 The displays are both inside the building as well as outside.

-Zion National Park Visitor Center / Scenic Drive in Zion National Park
+Visitor Center in Zion National Park

-There are many Ranger-led programs offered at the Visitor Center.
-The daily schedule is posted at the entrance.
+GOOD TO KNOW: The daily schedule of Ranger-led programs is posted just outside the entrance.
 These programs range from presentations about Zion’s history and folklore to talks about geology, flora, and fauna.
+Zion National Park Visitor Center is open daily (except for December 25th).

-Make sure to check out the Bookstore!
+INTREPID’S TIP: Make sure to check out the Bookstore!
 It has a ton of books about Zion National Park, maps, and cute souvenirs.

 Zion Human History Museum